MicrosoftDocs/cpp-docs/docs/mfc/reference/cprintdialog-class.md

  Specifies whether the standard Windows Print dialog box or Print Setup dialog box is displayed.
 Set this parameter to **TRUE** to display the standard Windows Print Setup dialog box.
 Set it to **FALSE** to display the Windows Print dialog box.
 If `bPrintSetupOnly` is **FALSE**, a Print Setup option button is still displayed in the Print dialog box.

  `dwFlags`
  One or more flags you can use to customize the settings of the dialog box, combined using the bitwise OR operator.
 For example, the **PD_ALLPAGES** flag sets the default print range to all pages of the document.
-See the [PRINTDLG](http://msdn.microsoft.com/library/windows/desktop/ms646843) structure in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)] for more information on these flags.
+See the [PRINTDLG](http://msdn.microsoft.com/library/windows/desktop/ms646843) structure in the Windows SDK for more information on these flags.

  `pParentWnd`
  A pointer to the dialog box's parent or owner window.